 If you are applying as a group, you must appoint one member of your group to apply first, submitting the group's Commitment to Action.
 Other members of the group will receive emails to complete their portions of the application once the group leader's application is complete.

 Here are some hints for completing your application:

 In your brief autobiography, include any relevant campus or leadership activities and organizational affiliations.
 Make sure you include any compelling information about your personal story, and note any experience you have that directly relates to your commitment.

 When selecting your focus area, consider the problem or issue your commitment seeks to address.
-Many commitments fit into several of CGI U's five focus areas, and many applicants have a background or interest in a focus area different from that of their commitments.
+Many commitments fit into several of CGI U's five focus areas (Education, Environment & Climate Change, Peace & Human Rights, Poverty Alleviation, and Public Health), and many applicants have a background or interest in a focus area different from that of their commitments.
 While you may be studying education, or there may be an educational component to your commitment, the core aim may be to address a challenge in a different focus area.

 Think carefully about your primary and secondary keywords.
 CGI U will use these keywords to help you network with students working in similar areas, and to assign you a mentor to guide you as you implement your commitment.
 Learn more about CGI U's commitment keywords before you apply.

 Be specific about the geographic region where your commitment will take place.
 When implementing a new project or initiative, students are often most successful when they work in a community or region where they have a pre-existing relationship or partner.

 Below is a timeline that students can expect for CGI U 2018: